lorashen/Auto-SLURP/README.md

 # Auto-SLURP: A Benchmark Dataset for Evaluating Multi-Agent Frameworks in Smart Personal Assistant

 Official repository for the paper [Auto-SLURP: A Benchmark Dataset for Evaluating Multi-Agent Frameworks in Smart Personal Assistant](https://arxiv.org/abs/2504.18373)
+## requirements
+To test the multi-agent frameworks, you need to first install the framework according to the instruction of the framework.

 ## 1. start simulated servers
 ```